tahzeer/grab-all-links/README.md

-# Pyhton Web Crawler to Grab Links from WebPage
+# Python Web Crawler to Grab Links from WebPage
 Python web crawler which grabs all links from any webpage and stores them in a csv file